You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 When you use it correctly, you can enhance their productivity and reduce any communication gap.
 You can also integrate Slack easily with various SaaS tools.

 If you’re wondering whether upgrading to a paid Slack plan is worth it, the answer depends on your team’s needs.
-While the Free Plan works for basic communication, Slack subscription costs come with various features to improve workflows.
+While Slack's free Plan works for basic communication, Slack subscription costs come with various features to improve workflows.
 Here’s why Slack might be the right move for your company:

 • Unlimited Message History & Search: The Free Plan only keeps messages for 90 days.
 With a paid plan, you’ll always have access to past messages and shared files.